arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/datasheet/datasheet.md

 | P7  | +1.8 V        | Power    | +1.8 V Voltage Rail                 |
 | P8  | SAMD11_SWDCLK | Digital  | SAMD11 JTAG Serial Wire Debug Clock |

-**Note:** These test points can easily be accessed by inserting the board in a double row 1.27 mm/50 mil pitch male header.
-**Note 2:** All JTAG logic levels operate at 1.8 V apart from the SAMD11 pins (P6 and P8) which are 3.3 V. All these JTAG pins are 1.8 V only and don't scale with VDDIO.
+**Note:** All JTAG logic levels operate at 1.8 V apart from the SAMD11 pins (P6 and P8) which are 3.3 V. All these JTAG pins are 1.8 V only and don't scale with VDDIO.

 ### J3 Battery Pads